 Community college center is first on a UC campus

-The Davis Center is located on the Village Square at the heart of UC Davis West Village, an innovative mixed-use community that is the largest planned zero net energy development in the United States.
+The Davis Center is located on the Village Square at the heart of UC Davis West Village, an innovative mixed-use,planned zero net energy development.

 Students from UC Davis benefit, too.
-They have the opportunity to take college courses that UC Davis doesn’t currently offer, such as Farsi and Korean.
-And they are able to take classes, such as accounting or computer-aided design, to supplement their UC Davis coursework.
+They have the opportunity to take college courses that UC Davis doesn’t currently offer, and they are able to take classes, to supplement their UC Davis coursework.

 About the center

-The 20,000 square-foot college center (the first of three planned for the UC Davis West Village site) houses 11 classrooms, a computer lab, an art studio, a career technology center, administrative offices and counseling space.
+The 35,000 square-foot college center (the first two buildings of three planned for the site) houses classrooms, labs, an art studio, a career technology center, administrative offices and counseling space.
 It has earned silver certification for Leadership in Energy and Environmental Design, or LEED, a program of the U.S. Green Building Council.

 The partnership between UC Davis and the community college district has pioneered previous programs that have become models for other UC campuses, including a transfer program that gives qualified community college transfer applicants written guarantees of admission to UC Davis.